Last updated: Aug. 10, 2021

 The information contained in this Know Your Rights content is subject to change as state and local governments respond to the COVID-19 pandemic.
 Please check the Texas Department of State Health Services (DSHS) coronavirus information page for updates about the virus and current statewide restrictions, as well as information from your local health department.

 This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

-The ACLU of Texas urges everyone to read and follow their local and state public health orders for the sake of their own well-being and the safety of the entire community.
+As the COVID-19 pandemic persists across Texas and the entire country, it has prompted local, state, and federal governments to respond in order to protect public health.
+The ACLU of Texas urges everyone to read and follow their local and state public health orders for the sake of their own wellbeing and the safety of the entire community.

-Are stay-home and mask orders constitutional?
+Are mask orders constitutional?